• Share this on:

 Tips:

 • Do not take financial risks with new buyers.
-Insure your orders via an insurance company or insist on L/C
+Check their credibility, insure your orders via an insurance company or insist on a Letter of Credit.
+If you agree to an extended payment, don’t forget to calculate and add interest.

-Besides legal and non-legal mandatory requirements, there are many services that buyers implicitly expect or at least highly appreciate if you want to do business with them.
-These requirements can differ from buyer to buyer.
+In addition to mandatory requirements, there are many services that buyers implicitly expect or highly appreciate if you want to do business with them.

 Product design and development

-European buyers are always looking for special designs, materials or production methods that will help them stand out in the market.
-Consider for instance:
+European buyers are always looking for unique designs, materials or production methods that will help them stand out in the market.
+For example:

-Popular pant types are casual pants (focus on comfort, made out of materials like cotton and polyester/cotton mixed with elastane); dress pants (originated with the suit but nowadays sold separately, made out of woven materials like wool, viscose, linen and blends); dresual pants (a mix of casual and dress pants, often made out of basic materials like cotton with elastane, or wool); fashionable pants (richly decorated haute couture styles); and sports pants (designed with a focus on maximum comfort and made out of materials like polyester, Lycra, Taslan and nylon).
+Popular types of pants in Europe include: casual pants (focus on comfort, in materials like cotton and polyester/cotton mixed with elastane), dress pants (originating from the suit, but nowadays sold separately, in woven materials like wool, viscose, linen and blends), smart casual pants (a mix of casual and dress pants, often in basic materials like cotton with elastane or wool), fashionable pants (richly decorated haute couture styles), and sports pants (with a focus on maximum comfort in materials like polyester, Lycra, Taslan and nylon).

 Fitting

-Fitting and size specs are always a big challenge when manufacturing pants.
-Sizing issues are still the main reason for the high return rates for pants in online shopping.
-Try to investigate innovative solutions such as 3D sampling.
-This can help you optimise the fitting of your pants.
-Read the CBI study 8 tips to go digital in the apparel sector for background information on 3D sampling and other forms of digitalisation.
+Fitting and size-specs are a big challenge when manufacturing trousers.
+Sizing issues are still the main reason for high return rates in online shopping for pants.
+Innovative solutions such as 3D-sampling can help you optimise the fitting of your pants.
+Read the CBI study 9 tips to go digital for background information on 3D-sampling and other forms of digitalisation.
+The CBI study 8 tips on how to use AI in the apparel industry offers further information on the use of AI in design, sampling and production.

-Figure 1: Pants made with comfortable, stretchy fabrics have become popular in Europe in recent years
+Figure 1: Pants made with comfortable, stretchy fabrics are popular in Europe

-Pants made with comfortable, stretchy fabrics have become popular in Europe in recent years
+Figure 1: Pants made with comfortable, stretchy fabrics are popular in Europe

-Figure 2: The skinny used to be the preferred silhouette, but more relaxed styles with straight and wide legs are back in fashion in Europe
+Figure 2: Relaxed styles with straight and wide legs are in fashion in Europe

 Printing